2016 Sprint Unlimited: Entry list

 The entry list for the Sprint Unlimited was released on Friday, February 12 at 2:20 p.m.
 Eastern time.
-Twenty-five drivers are entered for the race.
+Twenty-five drivers were entered for the race.
 Tony Stewart was slated to run the Sprint Unlimited, but after suffering a burst fracture of his L1 vertebra, Brian Vickers drove in his place.
-While Vickers wasn't technically eligible because he doesn't fit any of the criteria for eligibility, he was cleared by NASCAR to compete in the event.
+While Vickers was not technically eligible because he does not fit any of the criteria for eligibility, he was cleared by NASCAR to compete in the event.

 Starting lineup

 The starting lineup was determined by a random draw, with Jimmie Johnson drawing the top spot.

 Practice

 First practice

 Kyle Larson was the fastest in the first practice session with a time of 45.148 and a speed of 199.344 mph.

 Final practice

 Denny Hamlin was the fastest in the final practice session with a time of 45.242 and a speed of 198.930 mph.